theminstack/styled/README.md

 The automatic inclusion of the `as` property with support for any element or component, is inherently type unsafe.
 Full (non-styled) components can implement an `as` property and polymorphism safely, because they can limit the range of polymorphism.
 Strong typing is a key TSStyled goal, so this feature just doesn't fit.

 Vendor prefixing [isn't as necessary as it used to be](https://css-tricks.com/is-vendor-prefixing-dead/).
 There are still a some uncommon cases where it might be needed, but prefixes can always be manually included.
-Style helpers are also a pretty good fit for this.
+Style mixins are also a pretty good fit for this.
 The overhead and maintenance required to implement this didn't seem worth it.

 Omitting object styling is a purely stylistic choice.
 In my opinion, tagged templates provide a better experience in the following ways...